Document

 Short-term Capital Gain/Loss

 Short-term capital gains are taxed as per the income tax slab rates applicable to the individual.
 For instance, if the short-term capital gain is Rs 6 lakh and the person falls in the 30% tax bracket, then he/she has to pay 31.20% on Rs 6 lakh, i.e. Rs 1,87,200.
-Gain/loss from the sale of the asset is calculated by deducting the cost of purchase, cost incurred for improvement of the asset and expenses incurred exclusively in connection with the sale from the sale proceeds of the asset.
+Gain/loss from the sale of the property is calculated by deducting the cost of purchase, cost incurred for improvement of the asset and expenses incurred exclusively in connection with the sale from the sale proceeds of the asset.

 Short Term capital gain computation: